gcv/appengine-magic/README.md

 resulting project, but do take a careful look at it.
 In particular, you should avoid checking in `war/WEB-INF/lib/` or `war/WEB-INF/classes/`: let Leiningen take care of managing those directories.

-NB: When editing the Leiningen `project.clj` file, do not point `:compile-path` or `:library-path` to `war/WEB-INF/classes/` and `war/WEB-INF/lib/`.
-This will interfere with deployment.

 ### Development process